imrefazekas/connect-rest/README.md

 	    'logger': loggerInstance
 	};

+You can set:
-You can set a string, which will be interpret as the name of the logger seen in the logs, or passing a bunyan instance to be used.
+- a string, which will be interpret as the name of the logger seen in the logs, or
+- passing a bunyan instance to be used.

 In the absence of 'logger' property, no logs will be made.
 The connect-rest will use level 'info' for entry and exit points of services and 'debug' for the milestones of all internal processes.